bob134552/LeagueLore/README.md

 ## The Strategy Plane

 The objective is to create a site with the goal to let new and experienced players of League of Legends be able to view the base information on the champions within the game.
-The immediate requirements are a search bar and language option for non native speakers, a grid to display all current champions within the game and an information page that appears to display information on the selected champion along with a spotlight video using the youtube API to search for the video.
+The immediate requirements are a search bar and language option for non-English speakers, a grid to display all current champions within the game and an information page that appears to display information on the selected champion along with a spotlight video using the youtube API to search for the video.